-It all depends on the type of exercise that you perform.
-Some exercises are designed to reduce pain while others merely contribute to it.
-Initially, you must be selective of the nature of the exercise and whether it will stabilize your lower back or not.
+It all depends on what you do.
+Some movements are designed to reduce pain while others can make it worse.
+Initially, you must be selective about the activity and whether it will stabilize your back or not.

 It is only safe to exercise when:

-- There is adequate rest recommended from your doctor.
+- There is adequate rest recommended by your doctor.